 Scholarships and grants are gift monies awarded to students based on demonstrated

 talent in academics, scholar athletics, performing arts, and or extracurricular activities,

-obtain scholarships from many sources, including businesses, national organizations,
+can obtain scholarships from many sources, including businesses, national organizations,

 and King University.
 Scholarships and grants do not need to be repaid.

-* The Traditional Freshman Academic Scholarships Table above is for students first enrolling at King University for Fall 2017.
+* The Traditional Freshman Academic Scholarships Table above is for students first enrolling at King University for Fall 2019.
 Freshman

 Academic Scholarships are awarded based on a student’s high school GPA and test scores